nathanamaldonado/nathanamaldonado.github.io/_posts/2025-07-01-july-blog-three.md

 ## \[6\] Gender

 The only time I knew someone to faint was at church when a close friend stopped in her tracks during communion, locked in her stride, and fell to the ground just before receiving the body of Christ.
-So, it became when the only time I would faint, I would evntually earn a lifelong moniker from my father.
+So, it shocked me when the only time I would faint, I earned a lifelong moniker from my father.

 After cycling for hours, my shorter legs as a child unable to maintain the pace of my father, I found the desert sun continued to beam down on me with hours left to go and no breaks in sight.
 Eventually, I wound up on the street with my father standing over me and asking why I was throwing up in the middle of the road.
 Heat exhaustion.
 Well, he did not like this exercise of femininity, and I earned the nickname “La Princessa.”